martin-0/pdump/README.md

 # pdump

-pdump (process dumper) is a program that dumps the .text of specified binary.
+Process dumper ( pdump ) is a program aimed to dump a .text of a specified binary.
 It's a proof of concept that unsetting read permission on a binary doesn't mean user can't read it (at least on i386/x86_64 architecture).

 ### Quick info

-TODO..
+Currently only dynamically linked binaries are supported.
+Dump is achieved using ptrace syscall.
+Tracer-tracee relationship is estabilshed between pdump and executable.
+Tracee syscalls are intercepted and contents of the registers are modified to achieve the dump.

-Binary has to be dynamically linked.
-If path to ld.so is not specified default libs are tried.
-No auto-guessing is done though.
+This approach works also on newer kernels where PEEK/POKE to a setuid process is not allowed.

 Right now two different binaries exist to trace 32b and 64b process.

 ```sh